gassaloglu/gassaloglu/README.md

 # Who Am I ?

  I am Yusuf.
 I was born on March 13, 2001.
 I have been involved with computers since I was 5 years old.
-I am a 3. rd year computer engineering student at [**Dokuz Eylul University**](https://www.deu.edu.tr/) and I am working as a trainee at [**Garanti BBVA Technology**](https://www.garantibbvateknoloji.com.tr/).
+I am a 3. rd year computer engineering student at [**Dokuz Eylul University**](https://www.deu.edu.tr/) and I am working as an intern at [**Garanti BBVA Technology**](https://www.garantibbvateknoloji.com.tr/).
 I am interested in artificial intelligence and encryption and decryption techniques.
 I like playing the guitar and watching theatre.

 • [**Web Site**](https://gassaloglu.github.io/)\
 • [**LinkedIn**](https://www.linkedin.com/in/gassaloglu/)